 Risk factors for altitude sickness include:

 Children are especially vulnerable, and can experience high altitude pulmonary edema (HAPE) and high altitude cerebral edema (HACE) below 2,500 metres (8,000 feet).
 Men are 5 times more likely than women to develop HAPE, but acute mountain sickness (AMS) and HACE affect men and women equally.
 If someone has had altitude sickness before, they have a 3 times greater risk.
 If someone usually lives below 3,000 metres, they are at more than 3 times the risk of those who reside at higher altitudes.
 However, if someone lives at a high altitude, an increased risk can develop even after a brief stay at lower elevations.
+Being in better physical condition does not protect you against altitude sickness.

 However, AMS can be a warning sign of high altitude cerebral edema (HACE).
 HACE causes swelling in the brain that can result in coma and death within hours.
-Early signs of HACE include severe headache, confusion, and hallucinations, as well as staggering or stumbling.
+Early signs of HACE include severe headache, confusion, drowsiness, and hallucinations, as well as staggering or stumbling.
 A person with HACE must descend to a lower altitude immediately to prevent serious consequences.

 High-altitude pulmonary edema (HAPE) develops one to three days after a rapid ascent above 2,500 metres (8,000 feet).
 When most people climb this high, fluid begins to accumulate in their lungs.
 With HAPE, the fluid builds up more quickly than it can drain.
 People become so breathless they remain unable to breathe normally even after long rests.
 Their skin turns blue, and they may cough up frothy, pink sputum and eventually fall into a coma.
 If not treated immediately and moved to a lower elevation, people with HAPE can die from the illness.
 Both HACE and HAPE can develop without AMS occurring first.